petabridge/akka-bootcamp/src/Unit-2/lesson5/README.md

 The bug is that when our `ChartingActor` changes its behavior to `Paused`, it no longer processes the `AddSeries` and `RemoveSeries` messages generated whenever a toggle button is pressed for a particular performance counter.

-In it's current form, it doesn't take much for the visual state of the buttons to get completely out of sync with the live chart.
+In its current form, it doesn't take much for the visual state of the buttons to get completely out of sync with the live chart.
 All you have to do is press a toggle button when the graph is paused and it's immediately out of sync.

 So, how can we fix this?